-Students must have completed 5 to 10 units at Mount Saint Vincent University, must be in good academic standing (i.e. a 2.0 GPA) and must have completed FREN 2203/2204 and FREN 2214/2215.
-They must be approved by the department's Committee on the Year in Quebec or Abroad, and must have their parents' permission or be of legal age.
+Students must have completed 5 to 10 units at Mount Saint Vincent University, must have a minimum GPA of 2.0 and must have completed FREN 2203/2204 and FREN 2214/2215.
+They must be approved by the department and must have their parents' permission or be of legal age.